 - 1. During normal fishing operations, all vessels will comply with the Ten-day Catch and Effort Reporting System (Conservation Measure 23-02) and the Monthly Fine-scale Catch, Effort and Biological Data Reporting Systems (Conservation Measures 23-04 and 23-05), including requirements for the provision of haul-by-haul data. - 2.
-During normal fishing operations, all data required by the CCAMLR Scientific Observers Manual for krill fisheries will be collected. - 3.
-Detailed information on the configuration of every commercial trawl used during normal fishing operations and every research net used during required research operations will be reported to CCAMLR no later than one month after the conclusion of each fishing trip. - 4.
-Data collected from research net hauls shall include: - (i) the start and end positions and times of the haul; - (ii) the date on which the haul was conducted; - (iii) characteristics of the haul such as tow speed, the maximum amount of wire payed out during a tow, the average wire angle during the tow, and calibrated flow-meter values that can be used to provide accurate measures of volume filtered; - (iv) an estimate of the total catch (in numbers or weight) of krill; and - (v) a random sample of up to 200 krill or the entire catch, whichever is less, to be taken from the haul by the observer the length, sex and maturity stage should be measured and recorded for all krill according to protocols in the CCAMLR Scientific Observers Manual. - 5.
+During normal fishing operations, all data specified in the Observer Krill Trawl logbook and Scientific Observer's Manual Krill Fisheries will be collected. - 3.
+Detailed information on the configuration of every commercial trawl used during normal fishing operations and every research net used during required research operations will be reported to CCAMLR in accordance with Conservation Measure 21-03, Annex 21-03/A, no later than one month after the conclusion of each fishing trip. - 4.
+Data collected from research net hauls shall include: - (i) the start and end positions and times of the haul; - (ii) the date on which the haul was conducted; - (iii) characteristics of the haul such as tow speed, the maximum amount of wire payed out during a tow, the average wire angle during the tow, and calibrated flow-meter values that can be used to provide accurate measures of volume filtered; - (iv) an estimate of the total catch (in numbers or weight) of krill; and - (v) a random sample of up to 200 krill or the entire catch, whichever is less, to be taken from the haul by the observer the length, sex and maturity stage should be measured and recorded for all krill according to protocols specified in the Observer Krill Trawl logbook and Scientific Observer's Manual Krill Fisheries. - 5.
 At a minimum, data collected from acoustic transects shall: - (i) as far as possible, be recorded following protocols specified for the CCAMLR-2000 Survey; - (ii) be linked to position data recorded from a GPS;